 Poole is the second largest natural harbour in the world, with an interior coastline of over 100 miles and covering nearly 10,000 acres.
 It is a very shallow harbour and mariners are advised to stay within the marked channels, indicated by the red and green lateral posts or buoys, at all times within the Harbour to avoid running aground.

-Alternatively, take the North Channel, leave the main ship channel at the 'Bell' Southerly Cardinal and proceed along the channel heading initially northeast and then bearing round to northwest.
-From this channel Royal Motor Yacht Club, Salterns Marina, Parkstone Yacht Club and Parkstone Bay Marina are easily accessible.
+Alternatively take the North Channel, leave the main ship channel at the ‘Bell’ Southerly Cardinal and proceed along the channel heading initially northeast and then bearing round to northwest.
+From this channel the Royal Motor Yacht Club, Salterns Marina, Parkstone Yacht Club, and Parkstone Bay Marina are easily accessible.